 I am disappointed that I have to purchase a new car.
 It can be very tough to deal with pushy, under-bearing car salespeople.
 As a consequence, I do my utmost not to purchase a car.

-I do all the DIY car repair tests that I suggest, I keep my vehicle as long as I can and simplify my drives, both and save on petrol and to reduce car wear and tears.
+I do all the DIY car repair tests that I suggest, I keep my vehicle as long as I can and simplify my drives, both saving on petrol and reducing car wear and tear.

 Step 1.
 Do your analysis